Halloween Events in Santa Barbara

 Cost: Admission is free

-Lane Farms Pumpkin Patch, Now-Oct.
+Lane Farms Pumpkin Patch, Sept.
+28-Oct.
 31, Monday-Friday from 12-7 p.m., Saturday and Sunday 10 a.m.-7 p.m.
 (12-5 p.m.
 Halloween Day)

 Cost: Admission is free

-Solvang Farmer Pumpkin Patch, Now-Oct.
+Solvang Farmer Pumpkin Patch, End of September-Oct.
 31 from 10 a.m.-6 p.m.

 Pumpkins, gourds, squash, oh my!
 The Solvang Farmer Pumpkin Patch returns for its annual autumn extravaganza with one-pound pumpkins and festivities galore, including corn stalks, hay bales, kids maze and a 10-acre corn maze.